-From the cacti to palm trees, the change in size and color will help you appreciate the vibrant life that exists in what’s an otherwise cruel landscape.
+From the cacti to palm trees, the change in size and color will help you appreciate the vibrant life in an otherwise cruel landscape.

 Living Desert Zoo and Gardens

 As more and more people descended upon Palm Springs to live or enjoy a vacation, the town boomed.
-To help protect land that was quickly getting swallowed by development, the Living Desert Zoo and Gardens was created in the nearby town of Palm Desert.
+To help protect the land that was quickly getting swallowed by development, the Living Desert Zoo and Gardens was created in the nearby town of Palm Desert.

 Arrive early to see the zoo’s resident animals at their most active.
 These include camels, mountain lions, and giraffes!